elastic/kibana/src/core/public/public.api.md

     response?: Response;
 }

-// Warning: (ae-missing-release-tag) "HttpFetchError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export class HttpFetchError extends Error {
     constructor(message: string, request: Request, response?: Response | undefined, body?: any);